colinw10/huddl-app/docs/copilot-task/05-TEAM-PLAN-FILES.md

 **Think about:**

 - When a User is created, should a Profile auto-create?
 (Signals)
-- What happens if profile_picture is empty?
+- What happens if avatar is empty?

 ---